rapidsms/rapidsms/docs/topics/applications/index.rst

 .. module:: rapidsms.apps.base

 RapidSMS applications are Django apps which contain custom logic for processing incoming and outgoing messages.
+When the :doc:`router
+</topics/router/index>` receives an incoming or outgoing message, it triggers
+a series of phases through which its associated applications can process the message.
 Any number of RapidSMS applications can be used in a project.

 Each RapidSMS application defines a class that extends from ``rapidsms.apps.base.AppBase``, kept in the ``app.py`` submodule of a Django app.
+The Django app also contains models, views, and methods required by the application.

-For example, we might create a simple application that replies 'pong' after receiving the message 'ping':
+As an example, we might create a simple application that replies 'pong' after receiving the message 'ping':

 .. code-block:: python
     :linenos: